MattiaRag/timemaproject/markdowns/preliminary.md

 git clone https://github.com/JSdoubleL/DISCO.git
 ```

-It may be necessary to manually install the dependency called "treeswift":
+To make DISCO work, it may be necessary to manually install the dependency called "treeswift":

 ```
 pip install treeswift